RyanJ93/Matita/README.md

 # License

-You are free to edit, redistribute and use this project for both commercial and non commercial purposes, any backlinks is not required but appreciate.
+You are free to edit, redistribute and use this project for both commercial and non commercial purposes, backlinks are not required but appreciated.
 If you're going to add a backlink to the author, make sure to point it to my [personal website](https://www.enricosola.com).